Erich Pommer: Paramount and MGM

 In January 1926, Pommer resigned from Ufa, and a few months later, he left with his family for Hollywood.
 He was followed by a number of his production and acting team, including film directors Ludwig Berger, Paul Leni, E.A.
 Dupont, Lothar Mendes, and William Dieterle and actors Conrad Veidt, Emil Jannings, and Lya de Putti.

 Working for Paramount Pictures, Pommer produced two films starring Pola Negri, Hotel Imperial and Barbed Wire (both 1927).
 He then was hired by Metro-Goldwyn-Mayer (MGM) to supervise all units involving foreign directors.
 His films at MGM included The Demi-Bride with Norma Shearer, California with Tim McCoy, and Mockery with Lon Chaney.

 Meanwhile, Ufa had been acquired by the right-wing press magnate Alfred Hugenberg, and in July 1927, he sent Ufa's new CEO Ludwig Klitzsch to America to bring Pommer back to Germany.
-From the USA, Pommer brought organizational and technical innovations, such as the use of shooting schedules and camera crane cars.
+From the US, Pommer brought organizational and technical innovations, such as the use of shooting schedules and camera crane cars.